How to Receive Academic Accommodations

 Step 2: Schedule a meeting

 Set up a meeting with the Director of Disability Support Services.
 Make sure to bring all appropriate documentation related to your condition/disability if you haven’t already done so.
-If you are unsure what documentation to bring, or have yet to be tested, call and discuss the situation with our staff member prior to the meeting.
+If you are unsure of what documentation to bring, or have yet to be tested, call and discuss the situation with a staff member prior to the meeting.

 Step 3: Discuss procedures and determine accommodations

 The determination of academic adjustments/accommodations will be based on documentation.
 During the meeting, you will learn about the process for receiving disability support services and learn what in-class academic adjustments/accommodations you will receive for the current semester.
 Based on the outcome of the meeting, the Office of Disability Support Services produces letters of accommodation for your professors.

 Please note that the Office of Disability Support Services will not mail or forward accommodation letters directly to the student’s home address or to the faculty members.

 Students must come to pick up their accommodation letters from the Office of Disability Support Services located on the 2nd floor of the Monninger Center (Room 206), and give the accommodation letters to the respective faculty members.

 Step 4: Give Accommodation Letters to Your Professors

 Pick up letters from the Office of Disability Support Services and hand-deliver them to your professors.
 The process of hand delivering accommodation letters to your professors will allow you to initiate a dialogue regarding your approved academic adjustments/accommodations and particular needs with your professor.
 The accommodation letters do not disclose details of your disability.

 It is strongly recommended that you provide your professors with letters of accommodation within the first two weeks of the semester.
 Academic adjustments/accommodations will not be provided until your professor receives your accommodation letters.
 Accommodations are not retroactive.